deannisasp/twitter-forecasting-lightgbm-/README.md

-# twitter-forecasting-lightgbm-
+# Twitter-forecasting-lightgbm-
-Time series forecasting of Twitter/X topic, word, and hashtag frequencies using LightGBM with Optuna-based hyperparameter optimization to support data-driven social media marketing strategies.
+This repository provides an end-to-end pipeline for Twitter/X data analysis, covering data crawling, preprocessing, and time series forecasting of topic, word, and hashtag frequencies.
+The forecasting models are built using LightGBM and optimized with Optuna to capture temporal patterns in highly dynamic social media data.
+The proposed approach aims to support data-driven decision-making in digital marketing by identifying potentially popular topics, words, and hashtags before content publication.

 # Twitter Data Analysis Pipeline